-Disclosure: The following guest post is sponsored by Cathay Pacific airline and written by Cathy Carter.
+The following is a guest post written by Cathy Carter.
 I’ve added comments in italics here and there.

 Singapore’s Changi Airport offers numerous striking views as you wait for your next flight.
 The airport is considered to be one of the greatest globally.
-Other captivating things you will find during a stopover at Changi airport include a swimming pool, a butterfly garden, and beautiful green spaces.
+Some of the captivating things you will find during a stopover at Changi airport include a swimming pool, a butterfly garden, and beautiful green spaces.
 Do you want to know what makes Changi Airport stand out?
 Well, keep reading to find out.

 1. Bonding with nature